daniel-isidro/master_kschool/master_class_38.md

 it is recommended using spark DataFrames instead of rdd, as their use is similar to pandas

-**Packagin python code into .py file scripts**
+**Packaging python code into .py file scripts**

-Useful for not running main function code whrn imorting python scripts into other projects:
+Useful for not running main function code when imorting python scripts into other projects:

 ```python
 if __name__=='__main__':